sundaygbenga/mynewsgrid/README.md

 #News Grid Website
-As simple and modern wensite for updated information and articles.
+A simple and modern website for updated information and articles.

 #Features
-Updated news
+Updated News
-Valuable articles
+Valuable Articles
 Timely Info